RocketChat/Rocket.Chat.Embedded.armhf/docker/compose/README.md

 # docker compose to start an RC server

-You need to first startup the mongo server:
+## Quick start

+First, you need to make sure you have the `rc`  and `mongo` docker images build and available in your docker registry.

+See the `README.md` in each of the `rocketchat` and `mongo` directory on how to build the images.

+### start up mongo server

+Once you have the images built, make sure you have a `data` directory - then you can startup the mongo server:

 ```
 docker.compose up -d mongo
 ```

-Note that the mongo server will use the data directory to store the data files.
-You can take a look to see that it is populated.
+The mongo server will use the `data` directory to store the rocketchat data.
+You can take a look in the directory to see that it is populated.

 Examine the logs to see that the server is listening to connections:

 ```
 docker logs compose_mongo_1
 ```

+### initialize mongo replicaset

 Next, you need to do this ONE TIME ONLY - to initialize the replicaset in mongo.
 This turns the mongo server into a single primary  replicaset node.

 ```